-April 6th sees the UK release of Love, Simon.
-A romantic-comedy drama film directed by Greg Berlanti.
-In anticipation of this, here are 5 reasons we are excited for its release next month.
+March 16th sees the US release of Love, Simon a romantic-comedy drama film directed by Greg Berlanti.
+In anticipation of this, here are 5 reasons we are excited for its release.

 A lot of the time, if you just let a bunch of Hollywood writers sit in a room and write a story and script from scratch, it can often lose focus due to all the different voices going into writing it.
 Ultimately this negatively impacts the films produced.
 Love, Simon, is adapted from the bestselling young adult novel, Simon vs. The Homo Sapiens Agenda by Becky Albertalli.
 A really fun to read piece, it strengthens the film outright, giving the director and producers a high-quality storyline to work with, which is only to the benefit of the film.

 We bring the best discounts from the best brands to college and uni students, as well as exclusive videos, articles and loads of tips and advice to make your student life even better - all for free!

 - Join now or log in to start saving on everything from food comas and fashion to (finally) getting fitter.